publisha/publisha.github.io/Research/indesignusers.md

 ## Important Tips for InDesign Users when Making eBooks
+>**Note**: There are differences between these 4 scenarios:

++ You have already designed for print and are intending to export for the re-flowable ePub.
++ You have already designed for print and are intending to export for the fixed-layout ePub.
++ You are not creating a print version but just a re-flowable ePub
++ You are not creating a print version but just a fixed-layout ePub

 ### Turn on hidden characters
 Keep this on to show you where you might have empty paragraphs, double spaces, space at the end of a paragraph/heading, tabs, and soft-breaks.